cBio-MSKCC/ProteomeGenerator2/README.md

 >
 > **\*For BIC: to run on juno\***
 >
 > The command above has been wrapped in [run.sh](run.sh).
-For each project, configure a copy of this script by uncommenting and modifying the variables to point to your config YAML, project directory, etc. See [BIC_notes/run_on_juno.md](BIC_notes/run_on_juno.md) for details.
+For each project, configure a copy of this script by uncommenting and modifying the variables to point to your config YAML, project directory, etc. See [BIC notes](BIC_notes/run_on_juno.md) for details.
 >
 > Any snakemake arguments can be added by appending them to the wrapper command. e.g., for a dry run:
 > ```